Firman vs Pulsar

 Which brand is more reliable, Firman or Pulsar?

-What is the single best generator between these two brands?
+What is the best single generator between these two brands?